 (a) General Information.
 This section identifies the scoring criteria used in evaluating and ranking Applications.
 The criteria identified in subsections (b) - (e) of this section include those items required under Texas Government Code, Chapter 2306, §42 of the Code, and other criteria established in a manner consistent with Chapter 2306 and §42 of the Code.
 There is no rounding of numbers in this section for any of the calculations in order to achieve the desired requirement or limitation, unless rounding is explicitly stated as allowed for that particular calculation or criteria.
 Due to the highly competitive nature of the program, Applicants that elect points where supporting documentation is required but fail to provide any supporting documentation will not be allowed to cure the issue through an Administrative Deficiency.
 However, Department staff may provide the Applicant an opportunity to explain how they believe the Application, as submitted, meets the requirements for points or otherwise satisfies the requirements.
-Unless it submits and receives Board approval for a material amendment, an Applicant that provides materials to a neighborhood organization, a local governmental body, or a state representative to secure support (including materials in a pre-application or Application) may not change any unit or common amenity(ies) depicted or described in such materials or alter the size, number, or configuration of buildings reflected in such materials.
+Unless it submits and receives Board approval for a material amendment, an Applicant that provides materials to a neighborhood organization, a local governmental body, or a state representative to secure support (including materials in a pre-application or Application) may not change any unit or common amenity(ies) depicted or described in such materials.
+When providing a pre-application.
+Application or other materials to a state representative, local governmental body, Neighborhood Oerganization, or anyone else to secure support or approval that may affect the Applicant's competitive posture, an Applicant must disclose that in accordance with the Department's rules aspects of the Development may be subject to change, including, but not limited to, changes in the amenities ultimately selected and provided.